frankblob/pushtorrent/README.md

 Why not get an email when the torrents you seek are released?

+## Join this project
+All help is welcome.
+I'm glad to share this project with any interested contributors; newbie, experienced, young and old, english-speaking or english-trying.
+Contribute as you best can.
+That would perhaps be [correcting typos or similar](http://www.codenewbie.org/podcast/24-pull-requests) and submitting a [pull request](http://readwrite.com/2014/07/02/github-pull-request-etiquette) as detailed on the friendly, but easily over-stimulating pull request [walk-through](https://help.github.com/articles/using-pull-requests/) on Github.

+Try it - and you have started collaborating!

 #### To-do list?
 Sure.
 Check the [to-do](https://github.com/frankblob/pushtorrent/blob/master/TODO.md) file.